xDimGG/angelolloti/posts/premia.md

 	return (going, coming) if trip_type == 'RT' else going
 ```

 This blog post is already getting pretty long.
 Let me just briefly cover what the rest of the code does.
 Here, we are taking our arrays, filtering out days which don't have prices, flattening the data, and converting the data to `pandas.DataFrame` objects.
 The benefit of using pandas is that we get access to a lot of methods to assess our data. *Note: we are using 'E' to represent economy.
-I mean, who'd go to this extent to save money just to fly premium.*
+I mean, who'd go to this extent saving money but also fly premium.*

 ```py
 import pandas as pd